ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 # Related Events & Meetings

-**Human Rights Foundation holds Oslo Freedom Forum, and this year is holding virtual event COVIDcon April 13-14th:**
+**The Human Rights Foundation holds Oslo Freedom Forum, and this year is holding virtual event COVIDcon April 13-14th:**

 * COVIDCON https://covidcon.org/
   > ABSTRACT: This two-day event, open to global audiences, will feature presentations and panels about the current pandemic and its relationship to state censorship, disinformation, surveillance, and civil liberties.
 COVIDCon sessions will showcase the difference in the responses of authoritarian regimes and democratic governments to the outbreak of the novel coronavirus.”

+**I have been hosting Rebooting the Web of Trust, a twice-a-year design workshop that brings together experts in the decentralized digital identity and privacy community in a collaborative "design workshop" that has published 50+ collaborative white papers.
+It is where the W3C Decentralized Identifier specification, which is on its way to becoming an international standard, was originally incubated.**

+**Unfortunately our last event in Buenos Aires where we planned to discussion #LocationPrivacy and other related Covid-19 privacy topics was cancelled.
+We are working now on plans for an event in the Fall in the EU, and expect many privacy tech, policy, and regulatory experts coming specifically to work on the next generation of these technologies.**

 * Rebooting The Web of Trust https://www.WebOfTrust.info

-**I have been hosting this twice a year design workshop that brings together experts in the decentralized digital identity and privacy community in a collaborative "design workshop" that has published 50+ collaborative white papers.
-It is where the W3C Decentralized Identifier specification was originally incubated, which is on its way to becoming an international standard.

-**Unfortunately our last event in Buenos Aires where we planned to discussion #LocationPrivacy and other related Covid-19 privacy topics was cancelled.
-We are working now on plans for an event in the Fall in the EU, and expect many privacy tech, policy and regulatory experts coming specifically to work on the next generation of these technologies.**

-* W3C Credentials Community Group https://w3c-ccg.github.io/

 **I am co-chair of this World-Wide-Web Consortium (#W3C) community group, where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into international standards.
 Most notably, the Verifiable Credentials specification is now a full standard, and the Decentralized Identity specification is well on its way.**

 **We meet online weekly via voice and IRC on Tuesdays at 12noon ET, 9am PT, and 5pm CET.
-At several recent meetings we have had discussion on COVID-19 related privacy topics, and it looks like some standards around #ImmunityCredentials in particular will become official work items.
-Our meetings are open to the public, and are announced on our public mailing list.**
+At several recent meetings we have had discussion on #COVID19 related privacy topics, and it looks like some standards around #ImmunityCredentials in particular will become official work items.
+Our meetings are open to the public and are announced on our public mailing list.**

 **Both of these standards are key architectures toward privacy design, in particular in the short term for #ImmunityCertificates (see my other High Signal Low Noise list on [#VerifiableClaims #ImmunityCredentials](./%23VerifiableClaims%20%23ImmunityCredentials.md).**

+* W3C Credentials Community Group https://w3c-ccg.github.io/

 # New & Unsorted